Looking after your mental health while working during the coronavirus outbreak

 It's really important that structured and unstructured connections with work and colleagues carry on whilst people are working remotely or flexibly:

 - If you are a manager, discuss with your teams how you'd like to run supervision, check-ins, and sign offs remotely.
-Let people know how and when to contact you and try not to go outside those lines until you've got a routine established.
+Let people know how and when to contact you.

 - Try to use video for all formal discussions, and any discussions where you are checking in on someone’s well-being - the non-verbal communication is key for this.